Aim & Scope

 Preparing Figures, Schemes and Tables

-• Figures and Schemes at a sufficiently high resolution (minimum 1000 pixels width/height, or a resolution of 300 dpi or higher- how do I check figure resolution?) can be uploaded in a proper field in the submission platform.
+- Figures and Schemes at a sufficiently high resolution (minimum 1000 pixels width/height, or a resolution of 300 dpi or higher- how do I check figure resolution?) can be uploaded in a proper field in the submission platform.
 Make sure figures have enough pixel definition before submission.
 Common image formats are accepted; however, TIFF, JPEG and EPS are preferred.
 The preferred figure width is 15-20 cm with a minimal 300 dpi resolution.
+The upper pixel limit (height x width) for the figure rendering is 40MP (megapixels) - figures and photos over this limit will be not rendered properly by the submisison system and may not be available in the PDF file made available for the reviewers.

-• The text within the figures and graphics must be in a font size large enough to be perfectly readable after reduction to fit the journal page format.
-Ocean and Coastal Research accepts multimedia files (e.g., videos) as Supplementary Materials.
+- The text within the figures and graphics must be in a font size large enough to be perfectly readable after reduction to fit the journal page format.
+Ocean and Coastal Research accepts multimedia files (e.g., videos) as Supplementary Material (check details on this topic above).

 Graphical Abstract